rhklite/PPO-PyTorch/README.md

 ## Usage

-- To test a preTrained network : run `test.py`
+- To test a pre-trained network : run `test.py`
-- To train a new network : run `parallel_v4.py`
+- To train a new network : run `parallel_PPO.py`
 - All the hyperparameters are in the file, main function